Hamchin/Chrome-Extension-Translate/README.md

 ## Dropbox

-- Select text in PDF to translate English into Japanese.
+- Translate the selected text in the PDF.
 - Press <kbd>Enter</kbd> to enable / disable translation by taking over text.